pivotal/docs-tap/tanzu-build-service/install-tbs.hbs.md

     - `INSTALL-REGISTRY-HOSTNAME` is your container image registry.
     - `TARGET-REPOSITORY` is your target repository.

-1. Add the TBS `full` dependencies package repository by running:
+1. Add the Tanzu Build Service  `full` dependencies package repository by running:

     ```console
     tanzu package repository add tbs-full-deps-repository \